Phase diagram of a one-dimensional Ising model with an anomalous Z_2 symmetry: Results

 To determine the type of the CFT for the gapless phase, we compute the central charge of the CFT.
 According to Eq. (\ref{171626}), we plot the entanglement entropy $S_{E}$ as a function of the conformal distance $\tilde{l}$ (shown in Fig.~\ref{06161603}) to obtain the central charge of the system from the slope of the function.
 We can see that except for the first few data points due to the boundary effect, the expected linear dependence for the entanglement entropy is obtained as the conformal distance increases, and we extract the central charge $c=1$ from the slope of the linear dependence.
 Moreover, we calculate the entanglement entropy and the central charge of the system near the critical point (see Fig.~\ref{06161607}).
 The results indicate that the system at the critical point $h_{1c}$ is also a $c=1$ CFT.

-It is well known that a large class of CFTs with central charge $c=1$, including the SU(2)${}_1$ CFT discussed in Sec.~\ref{sec:model}, is described by Luttinger liquids \cite{luttinger1960fermi}.
+It is well known that a large class of CFTs with central charge $c=1$ is described by Luttinger liquids \cite{luttinger1960fermi}.
 The Luttinger parameter is the main characteristic of Luttinger liquids, which we can extract from the power-law scaling of the correlation function $\langle Z_iZ_j\rangle$,

 where $K$ is the Luttinger parameter.